Status where you

 Ambient indicators in your peripheral vision, so you stay in flow.

-Requires macOS 15 Sequoia or later
+Requires macOS 15 Sequoia or later.
+Already purchased?
+Download

 Built-in system monitors